 18. Helper functions

-A web application that allows users to order sticker packs using both the
+The web app we add tests to allows users to order sticker packs using both the

 stripe packages we create in the first two projects